franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Haocheng Fan PS.md

 ```
 #### Data Memory Module Consolidation

-Commit [`9f5a249`](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/commit/9f5a24999856b424e760067505dd4d85696d9ea6) marks the consolidation of three memory modules into one `datamem.sv`(https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/blob/SingleCycle_Ref/rtl/DataMemory.sv).
+In Commit [`9f5a249`](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/commit/9f5a24999856b424e760067505dd4d85696d9ea6) marks the consolidation of three memory modules into one [`datamem.sv`](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/blob/SingleCycle_Ref/rtl/DataMemory.sv).
 The initial version, provided by a group member, consisted of separate files: `datamem.sv` for reading data, `memory_out.sv` for switching between LBU and LW modes, and `memory_in.sv` for managing store operations with SB and SW instructions.
 To reduce complexity, these have been merged into a single file, simplifying connections in the `top.sv` file.